Microsoft/vscode-tips-and-tricks/README.md

 ## Reference keybindings

 All of the commands are in the **Command Palette** with the associated key binding (if it exists).
-If you forget what the key binding is use the **Command Palette** to help you out.
+If you forget what the key binding is, use the **Command Palette** to help you out.

 ![keyboard references](/media/keyboard-references.png)